-The Company has also deployed our capabilities, expertise and scale to address the critical health needs related to COVID-19, including making available diagnostic tests for the rapid detection of COVID-19 and support for production of vaccines and therapies for COVID-19.
-Demand for the Company's products that support COVID-19 related vaccines and therapeutics (including related to research and development that seeks to prevent or mitigate similar, future pandemics) decreased in the first quarter of 2023 versus the comparable period of 2022.
+While overall conditions related to COVID-19 generally have improved in 2023 compared to 2022 (including the announcement on April 10, 2023 that the U.S. public health emergency related to COVID-19 ended), conditions vary by geography.
+The Company has deployed our capabilities, expertise and scale to address the critical health needs related to COVID-19, including making available diagnostic tests for the rapid detection of COVID-19 and support for production of vaccines and therapies for COVID-19.
+Demand for the Company's products that support COVID-19 related vaccines and therapeutics (including related to research and development that seeks to prevent or mitigate similar, future pandemics) decreased in the three and six-month periods ended June 30, 2023 versus the comparable periods of 2022.
 The Company expects overall demand for these products to continue to decrease in 2023 compared to 2022 as the pandemic continues to subside in most geographies and evolve towards endemic status.
-Additionally, demand for the Company's products that support COVID-19 testing is expected to continue to fluctuate, corresponding to fluctuations in COVID-19 cases in particular geographies.
-In response to COVID-19 evolving to an endemic status, the Company expects to continue to review and adjust its cost structure, particularly within the Diagnostics and Biotechnology segments.
+Additionally, demand for the Company's products that support COVID-19 cases in particular geographies.
+Demand for the Company's COVID-19 related testing products decreased in the three and six-month periods of 2022.
+In response to COVID-19 evolving to an endemic status, the Company is coverable periods of 2022.
+In response to COVID-19 evolving to an endemic status, the Company continues to review and adjust its cost structure, particularly within the Diagnostics and Biotechnology segments.